microsoft/azure-health-data-services-workshop/Challenge-03 - Ingest to FHIR/Readme.md

 ## Prerequisites
 + Successful completion of Challenge-01
 + Postman installed
-+ Access to a text editor (e.g., [VS Code](https://code.visualstudio.com/))
++ Access to a text editor (e.g., [Visual Studio Code](https://code.visualstudio.com/))

 ## Getting Started
-For this challenge, you will upload bulk FHIR data for import into FHIR service.
+For this challenge, you will upload FHIR data bundles for import into FHIR service.
 You will need to examine error logs and determine what is preventing the data in one of the bundles from being ingested.

 ## Step 1 - Download Sample Data